 How You Learn

-The ABSN is a specially designed, accelerated curriculum for non-nurse college graduates (US bachelor’s degree or its equivalent) who wish to study nursing in a first professional degree program (BSN) combined with the option of an advanced professional degree program (MS).
+The ABSN is a specially designed, accelerated curriculum for non-nurse college graduates (US bachelor’s degree or its equivalent) who wish to study nursing in a first professional degree program (BSN).
 As a student in the ABSN, you may progress according to a one-year, full-time plan.
 All students must complete prerequisites before entering the one-year program.